Bennylavaa/RealmPortal/readme.md

 ---

-**Disclaimer:** This tool modifies game configuration files.
-While it includes safety features, always backup important data.
-Use at your own risk.
-Not affiliated with Blizzard Entertainment.
+**Disclaimer:** This tool processes game configuration files safely by always creating copies.
+Your original WTF folder is never modified.